-- 1. Exit Bristol Temple Meads Station by the main exit, down the roadway. - 2.
-Cross the road at a set of lights and continue a little to the right (to the right of the Holiday Inn) along Redcliffe Way. - 3.
+- 1. Exit Bristol Temple Meads by the main exit, down the roadway - 2.
+Cross the road, turn left (past the Holiday Inn), and left along Redcliffe Way. - 3.
 Pass the large St Mary Redcliffe church (free).
 Continue straight on at the roundabout. - 4.
-Cross the river to the Hole in the Wall pub - 5.
-Continue ahead to the right of the pub along a pedestrian path to Queen Square.
-Walk along its (left-hand) south side. - At Prince Street, detour left and cross the bridge to the harbour and Spike Island, and turn right along the waterfront to M Shed (large museum free), some disused cranes, the Dockyard Railway, The Matthew (replica museum ship, free).
-Return to the bridge and re-cross it.
+Cross the river into the Hole in the Wall pub - 5.
+Continue ahead down a pedestrian path to Queen Square.
+Walk along its south side. - 6.
+Detour left (Prince Street) and cross the bridge to the harbour and Spike Island, and turn right along the waterfront to M Shed (large museum free), disused cranes, the Dockyard Railway, The Matthew (replica museum ship, free).
+Return to this point. - 7.
+Continue ahead to a quay with many bars and cafes. - 8.
+Turn left to the waterfront for the Arnolfini gallery (free) - 9.
+Cross the pedestrian bridge, and continue ahead into Millennium Square, with We Are Curious museum (kids science museum, free), a large glitter ball, and a big screen TV. - 10.
+Turn right at the start of the square, uphill, crossing a road, then up again (Trinity Street) for College Green and the Cathedral. - 11.
+Continue, and veer left for Brandon Hill and Cabot Tower (free) - 12.
+Exit on the right hand side of the green, and go left, uphill, along College Road which becomes Park Road - 13.
+Look right by the bridge (over Frog Lane / Frogmore Street), there's a Banksy mural,"Well Hung Lover"